 Discuss with your customers what method of communication works best for them, and set up those channels.
 Some may prefer email, others would like a Slack channel.
 Ensure they have a direct way to access your team when needed and inform who their main point of contact is.

 While it will vary from business to business, onboarding is usually a long process that goes beyond the initial few meetings.
 Until you’re confident your customers are fully adjusted, do regular check-ins to make sure everything is going smoothly.
 They will appreciate feeling supported.

 What is the best way to onboard clients?

 Here are five helpful pillars you should have in mind to optimize your onboarding process.

-1 - Plan Ahead: By the time your customer signs on, your onboarding plan should be ready with necessary steps, timelines, and resources already figured out, so everything is smooth and ready to go for your customer.
+1 - Plan ahead: By the time your customer signs on, your onboarding plan should be ready with the necessary steps, timelines, and resources already figured out, so everything is smooth and ready to go for your customer.

 3 - Be clear: Communicate the steps in the process and the timelines very clearly, so your customers know what to anticipate.
 Transparency encourages safety and trust.

 4 - Be organized: Store everything you include in the onboarding, and all the materials your customers will need neatly in a dedicated space.
 Ensure they have easy access to them when needed to eliminate unnecessary friction.

 5 - Get feedback: The best way you can improve your onboarding process is to listen to your customers.
 Seek their feedback and comments about the experience regularly to adjust and improve your process over time.